daronphang/coding_resources/flask/restful_api.md

 3) **PUT**: Modify an existing resource
 4) **DELETE**

-### Request and Response Bodies:
+## Request and Response Bodies:
 Resources are sent back and forth between client and server in the bodies of requests and responses in either JSON or XML.

-Request: request.get_json()
+Headeres and parameters are also important in HTTP request as the contain important identifier information as to the request's metadata, authorization, URI, caching, cookies etc.

+Request: request.get_json(), request.headers.get('your header name')
 Response: jsonify(response)

+### Common Hedaers:
+1) Authorization: Base64(username:password)
+2) WWWW-Authenticate (sent by server)
+3) Accept-Charset
+4) Content-Type: application/json (response type sent to client by server)
+5) Cache-Control